Comprehensive Guide To Virtual Assistant Salaries In The Philippines

 How much of a raise should I give my Filipino VA?

-It depends on what you can afford, your Filipino VA’s job performance, and your agreement with them (if any).
+It depends on what you can afford, your Filipino VA’s job performance, and any agreements you’ve made with them.

 For example, once a year, we give a $25–$100 raise per month, equivalent to $0.25–$1 raise per hour.
 My team doesn’t know how much they will get, but they know that the raise depends on the work they’ve done for the year.